tranthanhnhatkhoa/bbrb/Readme.md

 Better Bing Rewards Bot

-1. What is does it do?
+1. What is it and what does it do?
 Better Bing Rewards Bot is the best professional automation tool to earn Microsoft points while searching Bing.

 1.2.
 Features